18mahi/full-stack-engineering-journey/CSS/Projects/Project-01/Profile-card/Readme.md

 A responsive profile card built from scratch using **HTML5 and CSS3**.

-This project is created as part of my **CSS learning and practice journey**.
-The HTML provides the structure, while the visual design and layout are implemented using CSS without using any CSS framework.
+This project is part of my **CSS learning and practice journey**.
+The HTML provides the structure, while the complete visual design and layout are implemented using CSS without any CSS framework.

 ---